miyagawa/cpanminus/README.md

 ## WTF?
 Why did you make this?

 CPAN shell sometimes takes ~150MB of memory and it's a pain to run on a VPS with smaller RAM.
 This script only requires 10MB or so.
 (Yes, I know CPAN::SQLite can fix this)

-Often you just want to download the tarball and run perl Makefile.PL and make install.
-This script just automates that, but also does some recursive dependency check as well, which works for 90% of the use cases if you want to install modules from CPAN.
+Imagine you don't have CPAN or CPANPLUS.
+What you're going to do is to search the module on the CPAN search site, download a tarball, unpack it and then run `perl Makefile.PL` (or `perl Build.PL`) and then `make install`.
+If the module has dependencies you probably have to recurively resolve those dependencies by hand before doing so.

+This script just automates that.

 ## How does this module get the CPAN index?

 It scrapes http://search.cpan.org/.
-Yes, it's horrible.
-Fetched files are unpacked files in ~/.cpanm
+Yes, it's horrible and fragile.
+Fetched files are unpacked in `~/.cpanm`

 ## What do you need to run this?